 Does Gua Sha actually work?

 Anecdotally, yes.
-Having a practitioner use a gua sha tool on your face will help reduce inflammation and redness by stimulating the lymphatic system and helping your skin heal itself.
+Having a practitioner use a gua sha tool (or hands) on your face will help reduce inflammation and redness by stimulating the lymphatic system and helping your skin heal itself.
 As to whether or not its the new natural botox?
 Jury is still out.
 People swear it has helped reduce their fine lines and wrinkles and prevent signs of aging.
 I’m personally not 100% convinced that this is true but it certainly doesn’t hurt.
 I have found that it does help relieve jaw tension and can feel nice if you have a headache, but no, gua sha will not solve all your skincare woes.

 What About Jade Rolling?